Emergence of Collective Behaviors from Local Voronoi Topological Perception: Single-point Target in the Plane

-Model I, in which speed depends on the area of the leading straight cone, exhibits qualitatively different dynamics in the intermediate $\nu$ regime which we refer as a {\it breathing regime}.
-Here, like model II, the swarm forms a vortex about the target (after a short transient) and this vortex is filled for small $\nu$ and cavitated for larger $\nu$.
-Unlike model I, the size of the vortex is not constant in time.
-Rather, the cavity slowly grows over time between intermittent ``inspiral collapses''.
-The slow growth of the ring seems in part due to the fact that agents on the outer edge tend to have extremely large (or infinitely large) leading straight cones, and so move at nearly top speed, much faster than their inner neighbors.
-This speed difference causes the outermost agents to spiral further outward which in turn enlarges the Voronoi cells and leading cones of their inner neighbors, propagating the speed increase inward.
+Model I, in which speed depends on the area of the forward area $F_i$, exhibits qualitatively different dynamics in the intermediate $\nu$ regime which we refer as a {\it breathing regime}.
+Here, like Model II, the swarm forms a vortex about the target (after a short transient) and this vortex is filled for small $\nu$ and cavitated for larger $\nu$.
+Unlike Model I, the size of the vortex is not constant in time.
+Rather, the cavity slowly grows over time between intermittent ``inspiral collapses'', Figure~\ref{fig:plot_II_cycle} shows these periodic collapses under the observables of median radius $r_{\mathrm{med}}$ and pressure $P$.
+The slow growth of the ring seems in part due to the fact that agents on the outer edge tend to have extremely large (or infinitely large) forward areas $F_i$ (see Figure~\ref{fig:schematic}), and so move at nearly top speed, much faster than their inner neighbors.
+This speed difference causes the outermost agents to spiral further outward which in turn enlarges the Voronoi cells and the areas $F_i$ of their inner neighbors, propagating the speed increase inward.
 But as the central cavity grows, so do the Voronoi cells of the innermost agents.
-The collapses occur when an agent on the inner edge of the ring deviates toward the center (e.g., due to repulsion from an outer neighbor) and, having large straight cone, deviates significantly.
+The collapses occur when an agent on the inner edge of the ring deviates toward the center (e.g., due to repulsion from an outer neighbor) and, having large area $F_i$ ahead, deviates significantly.
 This effect propagates backward through alignment and the resulting enlargement in the Voronoi cells of trailing neighbors.